iidak/Marketplace/README.md

 # Functional test cases
 - When a campaign is successfully added it can be seen under the influencers tab.
+  1. User navigates to the brand page
+  2. User fills needed fields
+  3. User verifies their e-mail address with the verification code
+  4. Campaign gets posted
+  5. User navigates to the influencers tab
+  6. User can see the posted campaign
 - When you are under the influencer tab, you can see all the available campaigns.
 - When you have entered your e-mail address as a brand, you will receive a verification code to the entered e-mail address.
 - When a correct code is entered, the campaign gets posted.